 The Supertrees are planted with over 162,900 plants – more than 200 species of tropical flowering plants, ferns, orchids, and bromeliads from around the world.
 In addition to collecting and dispersing heat, the large canopies of the trees provide visitors shade from the sun and respite from Singapore’s intense midday temperatures.

-Two of the trees are connected by an arial walkway from which the park can be viewed from the sky.
-The walkway gives visitors a closeup look at the fascinating technicalities of the Supertrees while offering panoramic views of the gardens and bay skyline below.
+Two of the trees are connected by an aerial walkway from which the park can be viewed from the sky.
+The walkway gives visitors a close-up look at the fascinating technicalities of the Supertrees while offering panoramic views of the gardens and bay skyline below.

 The two conservatories, seen in the image below, are climate-controlled biomes that house thousands of plant species.
 Horticulture waste from these domes helps power a steam turbine that keeps the domes cool.